-If you use the Remember this password for this session option, the password will be remembered until you restart Windows, or choose the Forget passwords command, available on the main Encryptability screen (by clicking on the number that shows the current number the passwords that Encryptability keeps in the memory.
+If you use the Remember this password for this session option, the password will be remembered until you restart Windows, or choose the Forget passwords command, available under the Encryption menu of the main window of Encryptability.
 This command is also available on the menu of the Encryptability taskbar icon, for quick access when you need it.

 (In case you are wondering: Encryptability does not store the plain text of the password, it only stores its hash value.
 This way, if someone gets hold of your computer and scans its memory looking for the stored passwords, s/he won't find any.)